pubnub/pubnub-mcp-server/resources/sdk_docs/python_publish-and-subscribe.md

 set_subscription = subscription_set.subscribe()

 ```

 ##### Returns

-None
+The `subscribe()` method doesn't return a value.

 ## Entities

-Subscribable objects you can receive real-time updates from.
+Subscribable objects for which you can receive real-time updates:

-- `PubNubChannel`
+- PubNubChannel
-- `PubNubChannelGroup`
+- PubNubChannelGroup
-- `PubNubUserMetadata`
+- PubNubUserMetadata
-- `PubNubChannelMetadata`
+- PubNubChannelMetadata

 ### Create channels